-PEP treatment is usually only available from an A&E department, so if the resident is known or suspected to be HIV positive, go straight to A&E.
+If the service user (source) is known or suspected to be HIV positive, you will be offered Post Exposure HIV Prophylaxis (PEP) treatment.
+This should ideally commence within 1 hour of the injury, but not recommended beyond 72 hours post-exposure.
+PEP treatment is only available from an A&E department, so if the service user is known or suspected to be HIV positive, go straight to A&E.